Jimmy Rolfe: Chester

 Rolfe became a regular at the Sealand Road and his performances were not going unnoticed.
 Interest started to arrive from larger clubs, including Sheffield Wednesday, with manager Harry Catterick attempting to strike a deal to take both Rolfe and fellow ex-Liverpool player Johnny Molyneux to Hillsborough.
 However, Chester were not prepared to give up their main assets lightly and the pair stayed with The Blues.
 Rolfe played for Chester in the Final of the Welsh Cup in 1954 but finished up with a runners up medal after his side went down 2–0 to Flint Town in front of 15,000 people at the Racecourse Ground, Wrexham.

 Crewe Alexandra, Barrow and Non-League

 In 1955, Rolfe left to join Crewe Alexandra and spent three seasons at Gresty Road, racking up over 100 games, including a run of 71 consecutive starts.

 In 1958 Rolfe was transferred to Barrow in exchange for goalkeeper Jerry Lowery.
 While at Barrow, who were then an established Football League club, Tranmere Rovers manager Peter Farrell, an ex-Republic of Ireland international, allowed Rolfe to train with the Prenton Park club on a daily basis due to the long distance between Barrow and his Liverpool home.
 Rolfe left after just one season with the Bluebirds before enjoying spells with various Non-League teams such as Buxton, Runcorn, New Brighton and Holyhead.

 Rolfe played in numerous Testimonials and Charity Games and on occasion featured in teams with the likes of Bert Trautmann and Sir Tom Finney.

+Death

+Liverpool FC announced the death of Rolfe in October 2025.